NeurodataWithoutBorders/lindi/docs/special_zarr_annotations.md

 - `object_id`: The object_id attribute of the target object (for validation).
 - `source_object_id`: The object_id attribute of the source object (for validation).

-The largely follows the [convention used by hdmf-zarr](https://hdmf-zarr.readthedocs.io/en/latest/storage.html#storing-object-references-in-attributes).
+This largely follows the [convention used by hdmf-zarr](https://hdmf-zarr.readthedocs.io/en/latest/storage.html#storing-object-references-in-attributes).

 HDF5 references can appear within both attributes and datasets.
 For attributes, the value of the attribute is a dict in the above form.
 For datasets, the value of an item within the dataset is a dict in the above form.